jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^Facebook ^Post](https://www.facebook.com/VsSystem2PCG/posts/3988339104607257)

 # Spider-Gear
  This Equipment can only be equipped to a character with “Spider” in its name.

+ # Spider-Sense
+While a character with **Spider-Sense** is in combat, any time you could take an action (such as playing a plot twist or powering up) you can have that character use **Spider-Sense** to get +0/+3 for the combat.

+You can use **Spider-Sense** whether the character is attacking or defending, but you can only use it once per turn.

 #  [Spider-Verse](https://www.upperdeckblog.com/2019/12/vs-system-2pcg-crossover-vol-2-card-preview-into-the-multiverse/)